pydata/patsy/doc/library-developers.rst

 other arguments you take).
 This covers many of the most popular models, but it's definitely not sufficient for every model out there.

-Internally, Charlton is designed to be very flexible -- for example, it's quite straightforward to add custom operators to the formula parser, or otherwise extend the formula evaluation machinery.
+Internally, Patsy is designed to be very flexible -- for example, it's quite straightforward to add custom operators to the formula parser, or otherwise extend the formula evaluation machinery.
 (Heck, it only took an hour or two to repurpose it for a totally different purpose, parsing linear constraints.)
-But extending Charlton in a more fundamental way this will require just a wee bit more complicated API than just calling :func:`dmatrices`, and for this initial release, we've been busy enough getting the basics working that we haven't yet
+But extending Patsy in a more fundamental way this will require just a wee bit more complicated API than just calling :func:`dmatrices`, and for this initial release, we've been busy enough getting the basics working that we haven't yet